Companies in almost every industry have struggled over the last 18 months due to the COVID-19 pandemic.

-This holding company owns approximately 77 different makeup, hair, fragrance, and skincare brands around the world.
+This holding company owns approximately 77 different makeup, hair, fragrance, and skincare brands worldwide.

-Francois Coty founded the company in 1904, so they have a very long history.
+Francois Coty founded the company in 1904, so it has a very long history.

-They grew significantly in 2016 when they acquired 41 brands from Proctor and Gamble.
+Coty grew significantly in 2016 when it acquired 41 brands from Proctor and Gamble.

-They also have partnerships with a wide variety of respected designer brands.
+It also has partnerships with a wide variety of respected designer brands.

-As the economy improves and people start socializing more, it’s likely that demand for beauty products will increase.
+As we move toward normal and people start socializing more, demand for beauty products will likely increase.